sicmutils/sicmutils/README.md

 an up-tuple of values.
 In this implementation, this and other handy symbolic features of scmutils is implemented by having the relevant objects implement Clojure's `IFn` interface.

+## What's not there yet

+### Rational function and rule-based simplification

+The Scmutils simplifier has three engines: a polynomial-based simplifier useful for grouping like terms, a rational-function-based simplifier used for cancellation in fractional expressions, and a rule-based simplifier to apply identities like sin² x + cos² x = 1.

+I have implemented all of these, but acceptable performance from the rational-function simplifier is waiting for an implementation of Zippel's algorithm for fast multivariate polynomial GCD operations.
+Currently we use a recursive Euclid algorithm, which gives acceptable results for expressions of medium complexity, but there is more to be done.

+### TeX

+Scmutils can export its expressions in TeX format; this is very handy, but I haven't started that work yet as the necessary extensions to the simplification library to make that useful haven't happened yet.

 ### Coordinates, patches, k-forms and all that